NCBI-Hackathons/SPeW/README.md

 Based on these discussions, we chose NextFlow and here report how useful and flexible it ended up being.
 We hope this may help other users make more informed choices to manage their pipelines and wrap for distribution.

+## Futher Directions
+We hope to add additional modules as well as modify current modules to the pipeline, and add in the ability to enter the pipeline at any point.